chrfrantz/IG-Parser/README.md

 ### Examples

 In the following, you will find selected examples that highlight the practical use of the features introduced above.
+These can be tested and explored using the parser.

 * Simple regulative statement:
   * `A(Operator) D(must) I(comply) Bdir(with regulations)`